Benefits for your Child

 By taking on different roles and “walking in the shoes of others”, children can understand different perspectives and develop empathy and kindness.

-Our drama is inclusive and non competitive.
+At Schamozzle we are inclusive and non competitive.
 You don’t have to be good at reading, remembering, writing or learning lines.
 There are no stars or minor roles.
 Everyone contributes and decision making is shared.

 Drama is a group activity.
 It requires co-operation and group decision making.
 Negotiation, respect and teamwork are integral.
 For the drama to work, everyone must follow a group plan.
 We learn to value others, receive praise and accept constructive feedback .
 We learn methods to resolve conflict and that we don’t always get our own way.
 We learn that for a group to be effective sometimes individuals must compromise and adapt.

-Our stories are open-ended.
-No one knows exactly how the drama will develop or resolve.
 Every week and every class is unique and depends on each child’s contribution.

-Through speaking and acting in role, language and presentation skills are improved,
+Through speaking and acting in role, language and presentation skills are improved.

 The practise of extended improvisation helps develop sustained concentration.